Encouraging students to pursue careers in the life science, technology and high tech engineering sectors

 A model aimed at disadvantaged students

-• inner London (Camden, Hackney, Lambeth, Lewisham, Islington, Newham, Paddington, Southwark)
+• Inner London (Camden, Hackney, Lambeth, Lewisham, Islington, Newham, Paddington, Southwark)

 • Blackburn with Darwen